MA degree requirements

 The Director of Graduate Studies (DGS) will consider, in consultation with other faculty, transfer credit awards for graduate courses taken previously at Columbia.
 Students will submit the Application for Transfer Credit and relevant materials to the department’s DGS.

-- Spring MA research seminar: an introduction to research methods and to long-form writing in which students refine their MA essay topic and begin to workshop a draft.
+- Spring MA research seminar: an introduction to research methods and to long-form writing in which students refine their MA thesis topic and begin to workshop a draft.
 This class is taken Pass/Fail.

 - At least one course with a focus on literature/culture before 1800, taken in the French Department.